Rough sound waves in $3D$ compressible Euler flow with vorticity: A model problem

 Controlling the acoustic geometry means, essentially, deriving estimates for various connection coefficients\footnote{These are, roughly, first $\gfour$-covariant derivatives of the frame in the directions of the frame.} of the null frame and their derivatives.
 There are many quantities that we need to estimate, but for brevity, in our discussion of the model problem, we will discuss only one of them.
-Specifically, of primary importance for applications to Strichartz estimates is the null mean curvature of the level sets of $u$ (i.e., of sound cones in the context of compressible Euler flow), denoted by $\mytr_{\gsphere} \upchi$ and defined by $\mytr_{\gsphere} \upchi = \sum_{A=1}^2 \gfour(\Dfour_{e_A} \Lunit, e_A)$, with $\Dfour$ the Levi--Civita connection of $\gfour$.
+Specifically, of primary importance for applications to Strichartz estimates is the null mean curvature of the level sets of $u$ (i.e., of sound cones in the context of compressible Euler flow), denoted by $\mytr_{\gsphere} \upchi$ and defined by $\mytr_{\gsphere} \upchi = \sum_{A=1}^2 \gfour(\Dfour_{e_A} \Lunit, e_A)$, with $\Dfour$ the Levi-Civita connection of $\gfour$.
 Analytically, $\mytr_{\gsphere} \upchi$ corresponds to a special combination of up-to-second-order derivatives of $u$ with coefficients that depend, relative to Cartesian coordinates, on the up-to-first-order derivatives of $\gfour$.
 To bound $\mytr_{\gsphere} \upchi$, one exploits that it verifies \emph{Raychaudhuri's equation} (see \eqref{E:RAYCHAUDHURI} and \eqref{E:MODIFIEDRAYCHAUDHURI}), which is an evolution equation with source terms depending on the Ricci curvature of $\gfour$.
-A careful decomposition of the Ricci curvature (see Lemma~\ref{L:CURVATUREDECOMPOSITIONS}) allows one to express Raychaudhuri's equation in the form
+A careful decomposition of the Ricci curvature (see Lemma~\ref{L:CURVATUREDECOMPOSITIONS}) allows one to express Raychaudhuri's equation in the form\footnote{Some of the terms denoted by ``$\cdots$'' on RHS~\eqref{E:RAYCHINTRO} are important from the point of view of their $L^{\infty}$-size; we are ignoring those terms in the present discussion because we are focusing on issues tied to regularity.}